0cjs/sedoc/8bit/conn/din.md

         5     4         4     2          5     4          5     4
            2               3                2                2

+There is also a "DIN-6/5" (my name for it) or "domino DIN" which appears to be a DIN-6 with pin 3 removed (or a DIN-5b with 3 replaced by 6).
+I can't find a standard mentioning this, but it's used for the BBC Micro serial jack.

 References:
 - [Hosiden DIN Connectors][hosiden-wb] ([original][hosiden]) (PDF): Catalog
   with pin numbering and references to standards.